sourcesimian/mqtt-panel/README.md

   - title: <string>             # Title text
     name: <identifier>          # Identifier, e.g. "group_one"
-    widgets:                    # List of widgets in ths group
+    widgets:                    # List of widgets in ths group ... (widgets)
+  ... (repeat)
 ```

 ## Widgets
-A widget is a functional element, which is used to publish or subscribe to MQTT topics, and display and/or input some information.
+A widget is a functional element, which is used to publish and/or subscribe to MQTT topics, and display and/or input some payload.

 All widgets have the following common attributes.:
 ```